juliogomez/devops/README.md

 The great thing about this setup is that, as long as the cluster LAN segment does not overlap the upstream router LAN subnet, __it will work no matter where you are!__

 Everything is ready!
-You can now take your cluster with you on any occasion, ain't those the best news?
+You can now take your cluster with you on any occasion, __ain't those the best news?__

-__Congratulations!!!
-If you got here you have gone a looong way since we started this tutorial.__

 ## Public Cloud deployment